Therapy for LGBTQ+ issues

 If you believe that you or a loved one are having suicidal thoughts, The Samaritans are able to speak to you 24 hours a day, 7 days a week on: 116 123

 Finding the right therapist is an important part of seeking therapy for issues associated with your sexual, romantic, or gender identity and concerns related to your mental health.
-It is often important that you find a mental health professional who has experience and familiarity with the challenges members of the LGBTQ+ community often face.
+It is often important that you find a Therapist in London who can help.

 We offer a non-judgemental and confidential space for you to talk through any issue that is troubling you.
 Whether it is coping with a relationship, questioning your sexual orientation, or any aspect of being LGBTQ+ and life.